 If you're in the market for a snowbird retreat, let us host you next season.
-Each winter, hundreds of thousands of visitors spend a month or more in Florida alone (and that’s not counting long-term vacationers in Texas, Arizona, California, and beyond).
+Each winter, hundreds of thousands of visitors spend a month or more in Florida alone (and that’s not counting winter vacationers in Texas, Arizona, California, and beyond).
 Vacasa manages a wide selection of long-term vacation rentals in all of those destinations.

 Whether you’re searching for a rental at your favorite yearly spot or you’re looking to explore somewhere new, you’ll find just the right long-term vacation rental to call home.